alikahwaji/SDV503-Lab-Four/README.md

 ## :page_facing_up: Lab Four Practice

-:arrow_right: `Answer the questions below in your journal.MD: `
+:arrow_right: `Provide your answers for the questions below in your journal.md: `

 :arrow_right: `Q: Explain the JavaScript switch statement and provide an example with your explanation.`